-Fundraiser Pig Roast at the Goat on August 9th SAVE THE DATE!!!
-For Our 6th Annual Pig Roast AT THE GOAT August 9th at 6 PM LIVE MUSIC – GOOD TIME – FOR A GREAT CAUSE!
+Fundraiser Pig Roast at the Goat on August 9th.
+SAVE THE DATE!!!
+For Our 6th Annual Pig Roast AT THE GOAT on August 9th at 6 PM, LIVE MUSIC – GOOD TIME – FOR A GREAT CAUSE!

 Meet the Staff of Lake Erie Islands Wildlife Center

-With these experiences, she made a decision to stay on Put-in-Bay Island and has since been working at the Lake Erie Islands Wildlife Center as Education Director.
-The larger projects Jackie has been organizing are the interpretive and outreach programs at Lake Erie Islands Wildlife Center, Directing Put-in-Bay Nature Camps, a variety of outreach programs for visitors such as our popular Wild Tuesday’s, monarch butterfly tagging (8 successfully have made it to Mexico!), and many events that have helped the Wildlife Center continue to grow.
+With these experiences, she decided to stay on Put-in-Bay Island and has since worked at the Lake Erie Islands Wildlife Center as Education Director.
+The larger projects Jackie has been organizing are the interpretive and outreach programs at Lake Erie Islands Wildlife Center, Directing Put-in-Bay Nature Camps, a variety of outreach programs for visitors such as our popular Wild Tuesdays, monarch butterfly tagging (8 successfully have made it to Mexico!), and many events that have helped the Wildlife Center continue to grow.

-Since 2015 she has been working in St. Augustine Florida, enhancing and creating nature programs for Anastasia State Park.
-She has worked with the National Aquarium of Baltimore, The Pittsburgh Zoo and The St. Augustine Alligator Farm and Zoological Park to rehabilitate and release sea turtles, dolphins, sharks, and alligators.
-She loved Florida and the experiences she had but is excited to call Ohio and Lake Erie home once again.
-She will be working at the Lake Erie Islands Wildlife Center as a manager and is excited to be a part of a team that shares her passion for education and conservation.
+Since 2015 she has been working in St. Augustine, Florida, enhancing and creating nature programs for Anastasia State Park.
+She has worked with the National Aquarium of Baltimore, The Pittsburgh Zoo, The St. Augustine Alligator Farm, and Zoological Park to rehabilitate and release sea turtles, dolphins, sharks, and alligators.
+She loved Florida and her experiences but is excited to call Ohio and Lake Erie home again.
+She will be a manager at the Lake Erie Islands Wildlife Center and is excited to be part of a team that shares her passion for education and conservation.